wendigo/go-bind-plugin/README.md

 ## Purpose / how it works

-**go-bind-plugin** generates neat API around symbols exported by a `*.so` plugin built with `go build -buildmode=plugin` in upcoming go 1.8. [plugin.Plugin](https://tip.golang.org/pkg/plugin/#Plugin) holds information about exported symbols as `map[string]interface{}`. **go-bind-plugins** uses reflection to find out actual types of symbols and generates typed API wrapping plugin with additional functionalities (like dereferencing exported variables and checking SHA256 sum).
-Basic usage does not require plugin sources as wrapper can be generated using only `*.so` file.
+**go-bind-plugin** generates neat API around symbols exported by a `*.so` plugin built with `go build -buildmode=plugin` in upcoming go 1.8. [plugin.Plugin](https://tip.golang.org/pkg/plugin/#Plugin) holds information about exported symbols as `map[string]interface{}`.

+**go-bind-plugins** uses reflection to find out actual types of symbols and generates typed API wrapping plugin with additional functionalities (like dereferencing exported variables and checking SHA256 sum).

+*Note: Basic usage does not require plugin sources as wrapper can be generated using only* `*.so` *file.*

-For example if plugin exports `AddTwoInts(a, b int) int` function and `BuildVersion string` variable instead of using [Plugin.Lookup](https://tip.golang.org/pkg/plugin/#Plugin.Lookup) directly:
+In example if plugin exports `func AddTwoInts(a, b int) int` and `var BuildVersion string` instead of using [Plugin.Lookup](https://tip.golang.org/pkg/plugin/#Plugin.Lookup) directly:

 ```go
 plug, err := plugin.Open("plugin.so")